neutralinojs/neutralinojs.github.io/docs/configuration/project-structure.md

 title: Project Structure
 ---

 Neutralinojs has a flexible project structure.
-Imagine a structure of a typical web application.
+Imagine a structure of a normal web application.
 We may separate resources into folders such as assets, styles, images, etc. Similarly, developers can decide the Neutralinojs project structure as they wish.

-However, we should load the `neutralino.js` JavaScript file always into all the HTML files. neu CLI will scaffold a simple structure for you.
+However, we should load the `neutralino.js` JavaScript file always into all the HTML files. neu CLI will scaffold a simple structure for you by downloading the [minimal template](https://github.com/neutralinojs/neutralinojs-minimal).
 But, you can indeed change it.

 ## Developing apps with vanilla Js